New sea lock

-- The chamber of the lock to be used by the ships that are going to pass through the lock.
+- The dredging operation of the lock chamber that will be used by ships to pass through.

 Reports on the construction of the New Sea Lock often use a number of technical terms.
 But what exactly is a sheet pile wall and what is a combi wall?
 What is meant by the diaphragm method and the caisson method?
 What do these things look like?
 We have listed the most used terms in a glossary with explanations and visual material.

 This is a time-lapse of the activities from July to September 2020.
 The following activities can be seen:

 - Dredging of the lock chamber to a level of 18 metres below NAP

 - Removal of sand through floating pipelines to the depot

 - Sand from the lock chamber is being sprayed into the outer approach channel to the North Lock

 - Lock gate of the outer head is put in place with extreme precision

 - The lock gate of the outer head is being tested

 For the construction of the new sea lock work and obstructions are planned.
 There are also planned activities and closures in connection with regular maintenance of the IJmuiden North Lock and Middle Lock.